Skip to main content

 Falafel

-Crispy fried chickpea fritters with herbs and spices.
-Popular street food and vegetarian option throughout Qatar.
-Served in pita or as appetizer.
+Crisp fried chickpea fritters seasoned with herbs and spices.
+A reliable street food and vegetarian option across Qatar, served in pita or as a starter.

 Allergens: